How COVID in India is endangering Kenyan patients | DW | 25.05.2021

 Kenya suspended flights to and from India in early March following an uproar on social media that the country had letting travelers in during a surge in COVID-19 cases in India.
 This put the many local medical tourists in limbo.

-"The doctor wrote a referral to India, and that is when I realized that my condition was now beyond their management."
-Since he cannot fly to India, Langat uses crutches to walk because his inner ear infection makes him feel dizzy and unsteady.
+"The doctor wrote a referral to India, and that is when I realized that my condition was now beyond their management," Langat said.
+Unable to fly to India, he uses crutches to walk because his inner ear infection makes him feel dizzy and unsteady.
 He had hoped for specialized treatment in India.

 Most cases referred to India require specialized treatment, either not available in Kenya or too expensive for middle-income earners.
-"There are certain conditions that cannot be treated [in Kenya]," Kenyan medical doctor Eugene Omar said.
+"There are certain conditions that cannot be treated [in Kenya]," the Kenyan medical doctor Eugene Omar told DW.

-"When we want to send you to India is when we know there is something you can get in the India system that you cannot get here or that system offers you a cost advantage," Dr. Omar told DW.
+"When we want to send you to India is when we know there is something you can get in the India system that you cannot get here or that system offers you a cost advantage," Omar said.

-For most patients, the cost to treat specialized cases is far cheaper in India than seeking treatment for the same in Kenya.
+For most patients, the cost to treat specialized cases is far cheaper in India.

 Prisha Saanvi, who was already in India for her last treatment, had to hurry back home when Kenya announced a travel ban to and from India.

-Many African countries have benefitted from the COVAX facility to vaccinate their population against COVID-19

-"Because the government decided not to bring any passengers back, I had to return earlier than planned," said Prisha Saanvi.
+"Because the government decided not to bring any passengers back, I had to return earlier than planned," Saanvi said.
 "I live in Kenya, so I had to come back."

-Kenya is also facing a vaccine shortage after India halted vaccine exports to control the coronavirus disease back home.
+Kenya is also facing a vaccine shortage after India halted vaccine exports to focus on domestic inoculations.
 Most of Kenya's vaccines are derived through COVAX, a global initiative to provide COVID-19 vaccines to developing countries.

-COVAX provided Kenya with over a million doses of AstraZeneca's COVID-19 vaccine manufactured by the Serum Institute of India.
+COVAX provided Kenya with over 1 million doses of AstraZeneca's COVID-19 vaccine, manufactured by the Serum Institute of India.

 Andrew Wasike contributed to this article.